 “It's amazing how you can still connect with the team virtually without leaving your house.
 Also, thanks for including chess in the welcome party game arsenal :D”

-We hope this article inspired ideas for your own online team event in 2021, and that your team will be as hyped as ours was.
+We hope this article inspired ideas for your own online team event—whether it’s for your monthly meet up or annual holiday party.

 “I loved how creative all of the different activities were.
 I was often so immersed in the experience that I forgot we were online, and it's amazing to see how much fun we can all have together, even when we're spread all over the world.”

-When looking for the right activities for your company, don’t forget about your local entertainers.
+When looking for the right virtual team building activities for remote teams, don’t forget about your local entertainers.
 Many artists are happy to create an online experience and earn some extra income.
 Similarly, your own team is probably filled with (hidden) talent too!

-And lastly, though we’ve packed this article with online team event ideas, let’s not forget that the real secret to great team spirit is not what you do, but who you’re doing it with.
+And lastly, though we’ve packed this article with virtual team building games, let’s not forget that the real secret to great team spirit is not what you do, but who you’re doing it with.
 It’s much better when everybody gets involved!

 As our Partnership Manager Jessika said: “For me, the people made this event memorable.”